CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :answer_c: I. and IV. only
        :answer_d: III. and IV. only
        :correct: d
-       :feedback_a: Incorrect. temp == 0 will cause the temperature to increment to 1 when temp == 0 and temp > 0 will cause the temperature to only increment above temp == 0.
+       :feedback_a: Incorrect. temp == 0 will cause the temperature to increment to 1 when temp == 0 and temp greater than 0 will cause the temperature to only increment above temp == 0.
        :feedback_b: Incorrect. temp == 0 will cause the temperature to increment to 1 when temp == 0
        :feedback_c: Incorrect. temp == 0 will cause the temperature to increment to 1 when temp == 0
        :feedback_d: Correct.
+These two conditionals will not allow temp to go above 0

        In a freezer, the temperature can be increased, but should not go above 0° C.  It can, however, be exactly equal to 0° C. The unfinished code for increasing the temperature in a freezer is shown below.
 The variable temp represents the current temperature in degrees Celsius.
        ::
          PROCEDURE incrementTemperature(temp)